shiernee/Getting_Started_with_AI_Tutorial/README.md

 This tutorial is designed for the "Hands-on Seminar for Medical AI 2022".

 This repository consists of the following materials:
-1. Two lecture powerpoints
+1. 26 Dec 2022
+  - One lecture powerpoint
-2. Classification - AI_workshop_Day1.ipynb
+  - Classification - AI_workshop_Day1.ipynb
-3. Image Classification - - AI_workshop_Day2.ipynb
+2. 16 Jan 2023
+  - TBU